javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-object-copy/article.md

-# Object copying, references
+# Object references and copying

-One of the fundamental differences of objects vs primitives is that they are stored and copied "by reference".

-Primitive values: strings, numbers, booleans -- are assigned/copied "as a whole value".
+One of the fundamental differences of objects versus primitives is that objects are stored and copied "by reference", as opposed to primitive values: strings, numbers, booleans, etc -- that are always copied "as a whole value".

-For instance:
+That's easy to understand if we look a bit "under a cover" of what happens when we copy a value.

+Let's start with a primitive, such as a string.

+Here we put a copy of `message` into `phrase`:

 ```js
 let message = "Hello!";